elerch/aws-sdk-for-zig/README.md

 [![Build Status](https://actions-status.lerch.org/lobo/aws-sdk-for-zig/build)](https://git.lerch.org/lobo/aws-sdk-for-zig/actions?workflow=build.yaml&state=closed)

-**NOTE: THIS SDK IS CURRENTLY UNUSABLE FOR SEVERAL IMPORTANT AWS SERVICES
+**NOTE: THIS SDK IS CURRENTLY UNUSABLE FOR S3 AND 15 OTHER SERVICES
             WITHOUT A PROXY.
 SEE LIMITATIONS SECTION BELOW**

 Current executable size for the demo is 980k after compiling with -Doptimize=ReleaseSmall